 On the 22nd of April, 2016, the Court revoked the interim injunction on Xiaomi on account of concealment of significant information regarding the alleged infringing patents, by Ericsson.
 It laid down that Xiaomi was using the 3G patents licensed by Qualcomm, which in turn was licensed to it by Ericsson.
 The amount of royalty paid by Xiaomi to Qualcomm was provided to Ericsson as royalty and hence, there lay no requirement of paying royalty directly to Ericsson.

 8. ERICSSON AND LAVA INTERNATIONAL PRIVATE LIMITED

-About the Author : Ms. Anjana Mohan, Symbiosis Law School, Pune, intern at Khurana and Khurana, Advocates and IP Attorneys.
-Views expressed in this article are solely of the intern and do not reflect the views of either of any of the employees or employers.
-Queries regarding this may be directed to email@example.com or firstname.lastname@example.org.
+About the Author: Ms. Anjana Mohan, Symbiosis Law School, Pune, an intern at Khurana and Khurana, Advocates and IP Attorneys.
+Views expressed in this article are sole of the intern and do not reflect the views of either of any of the employees or employers.
+Queries regarding this may be directed to email@example.com.